mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 was able to give event administrators access to the admin without writing them a custom portal up-front, and in general it was Good Enough™ for their needs.

-Also, as previously mentioned, as part of our Youth Leading, Adults Supporting approach, we wanted our youngest scouts to be able to contribute to running STS, so here are some Joeys in Starfleet Command, dispatching patrols to their various other bases.
+As part of our Youth Leading, Adults Supporting approach, we wanted our youngest scouts to be able to contribute to running STS, so here are some Joeys in Starfleet Command, dispatching patrols to their various other bases.
+Content warning: Cute youth members.

 ![3 Joeys sitting at a table in front of a two-way radio, and a computer with 2 monitors, being mentored by a Venturer on how to operate the